 Cracked Pot Meditations – Luxuries

-Meditation for February 10th, 2016 Luxuries We love to spoil ourselves.
-We take whole days for self-care.
+Meditation for February 11th Luxuries We love to spoil ourselves.
+We take days off for self-care.
 We go to spas to get massages and pedicures.
-We order fancy drinks that we don’t normally order once in awhile.
-Some of us have a night we go out to eat.
-Giving us a little treat is […]
+We order fancy drinks we don’t normally order once in a while.
+Some of us go out to eat when we want.
+Giving us a little treat is one of […]

 Luxuries

 We love to spoil ourselves.
-We take whole days for self-care.
+We take days off for self-care.
 We go to spas to get massages and pedicures.
-We order fancy drinks that we don’t normally order once in awhile.
-Some of us have a night we go out to eat.
-Giving us a little treat is the bright spots in our day-to-day lives.
-Instead of coffee we get a mocha with whip cream on a day we aren’t feeling as happy.
+We order fancy drinks we don’t normally order once in a while.
+Some of us go out to eat when we want.
+Giving us a little treat is one of the bright spots in our day-to-day lives.
+Instead of coffee, we get a mocha with whipped cream on a day we aren’t feeling as happy.
 These are the little luxuries of normal people.

 These luxuries are ruining your life.
 They don’t become little treats; they become expectations.
-What started as a mocha once in awhile becomes a mocha ordered every morning and it has whip every time.
-We forget to enjoy the small things and we become entitled.
-We feel anger when the barista forgets our normal order, we cry when the Whole Foods is out of those muffins, we lose our minds when the normal lady isn’t there to do our hair.
+What started as a mocha once in a while becomes a mocha ordered every morning, with whip every time.
+We forget to enjoy the small things, and we become entitled.
+We feel anger when the barista forgets our usual order; we cry when Whole Foods is out of those muffins; we lose our minds when the usual lady isn’t there to do our hair.
+We forget these are luxuries and come to believe they are as important as food and shelter.
+We start believing we should get parking spots close to the front door.

-Start by not putting cream in your coffee.
-Farmers labored hard and with love to grow and pick those beans and the roaster spent labor and love to roast that bean to perfection.
-People have chosen this bean to be ground and have hot water pass through it to be tasted, savored and enjoyed.
+Start by leaving out the cream in your coffee.
+Farmers labored hard and with love to grow and harvest those beans, and the roaster spent labor and love to roast them to perfection.
+People have chosen this bean to be ground and to have hot water pass through it, to be tasted, savored, and enjoyed.
 Don’t ruin it with some cheap fatty cow milk.
-Not only is having half and half available a scourge on the environment, but it takes away from God’s greatest gift to man: coffee.
+Not only is having half-and-half available a scourge on the environment, but it also takes away from God’s greatest gift to man: coffee.
 Putting cream in your coffee is a luxury.

-When we do these little things that we think we deserve like putting cream in our coffee, we move further away from the spiritual world and more and more into the material world.
-We lose touch with love, God and compassion when we stand there swirling our cream and sugar around and maybe dashing some cinnamon and nutmeg in while the person behinds you just needs a lid for their black coffee but has to wait fucking five minutes for you to act like a billionaire before getting back to your miserably mediocre life.
+When we do the little things we think we deserve, like adding cream to our coffee, we move farther from the spiritual world and deeper into the material world.
+We lose touch with love, God, and compassion when we stand there swirling our cream and sugar around and maybe dashing some cinnamon and nutmeg in, while the person behind you just needs a lid for their black coffee but has to wait fucking five minutes for you to act like a billionaire before getting back to your miserably mediocre life.
 You are damming the stream of life.

 Drink your coffee black.